 Whilst glute activation is important to do before you train, it can’t be where their training stops.
 The glutes tend to become lazy as we move to a more sedentary lifestyle.
 Sitting on your bum all day makes the glutes sleepy and tired.
 If they aren’t being stimulated then they doze off and when you want them to work they avoid it at all cost.
 If your glutes aren’t pulling their weight your lower back has to work harder.
 More work for your lower back means lower back pain.
 This is why it is important to wake them up before exercise.
 Make sure they are woken up and firing by doing some glute activation as part of your warm-up routine.
 Great examples include glute bridges, clamshells and side planks.

 Glute Endurance Is Better For Lower Back Pain

 Firing them up is the first step in getting them working at their peak.
 If they are still fast asleep then you can never build endurance into them.
 The glutes were designed to keep us standing upright ALL day.
 This means they should be working in low degree of activation for long periods of time.
 To test out your glute endurance, try the single-leg stance test and see how long you can last.
 You should be able to last at least 1 minute without feeling fatigued.
 If your hip drops and you lose balance, you need to work on endurance.
 If you feel the burn in the front of the raised hip You are compensating for poor glute endurance.

 Building Glute Endurance:

-Runners, look at busting out a good 25 single leg squats to a box (a great benchmark for anyone, not just runners).
-In the gym, work on larger sets 3-5 rounds of 15 squats.
-If you just want a looser lower back work on the Single leg glute bridges about for 2-3 rounds of 15-30 reps (each side).
+Runners, look at busting out a good 25 single-leg squats to a box (a great benchmark for anyone, not just runners).
+In the gym, work on larger sets of 3-5 rounds of 15 squats.
+If you just want a looser lower back work on the Single-leg glute bridges about for 2-3 rounds of 15-30 reps (each side).

 Keen to find out more about getting your glutes fired up Click the links below: